forestgrape/coronavirus/index.md

 - Live a healthy lifestyle
     * sleep enough, eat healthily and do some sport

-    and avoid anything that weakens your immun system:
+    and avoid anything that weakens your immune system:
     * avoid excessive caffeine, excessive sport (if in a risk region), excessive alcohol ...

 <p id=abstract>-----</p>